Maypher/Vector-Interior-Design/README.md

 - `admin_password.txt`: The password for the admin database user.
 - `user_password.txt`: The password for the user database user.
 - `postgres_password.txt`: The password for the root user in postgres (postgres).
+- `nginx_forward_secret.txt`: A secret required by the Sanic backend to trust nginx and forward the protocol

 # Development